clowdhaus/amazon-eks-gpu-ami/README.md

 # Amazon EKS GPU

+> [!IMPORTANT]
+> The official Amazon EKS AMI repository now provides the necessary build scripts and configuration for creating EKS AMIs using AL2023 suitable for NVIDIA GPUs
+> Refer to this [pull request](https://github.com/awslabs/amazon-eks-ami/pull/1924) for further details
+> This project is now deprecated and users should switch to using the [configurations provided by the Amazon EKS team](https://github.com/awslabs/amazon-eks-ami)

 Packer configuration to build an Amazon EKS AMI suitable for use with EC2 instances backed by NVIDIA GPUs.

 ## Build an AMI